OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 #### Advantage

 Per the gamemaster, advantage may apply to any die roll.
-Under such circumstances, add an extra die to the roll and use the higher result; discard the lower die.
+Under such circumstances, add an extra die to the roll and use the higher result; discard the low die.
+The process is the same for advantage with multiple dice; add an extra die to the pool, roll and discard the lowest die.

 #### Disadvantage

 Per the gamemaster, disadvantage may apply to any die roll.
-Under such circumstances, add an extra die to the roll and use the lower result; discard the higher die.
+Under such circumstances, add an extra die to the roll and use the lower result; discard the high die.
+The process is the same for disadvantage with multiple dice; add an extra die to the pool, roll and discard the highest die.

 ## Conventions